Search String

 Captive Amiga 1990

-Captive is a futuristic clone of FTL's Dungeon Master of 1987.
+Captive is a flip-screen cRPG and futuristic clone of FTL's Dungeon Master of 1987.
 However, being a clone that came out three years later, Captive is most certainly more advanced.
-Indeed, as it pertains to designwork and coding, Captive is inarguably the best flip-screen cRPG ever made.
+Indeed, as it pertains to designwork and coding, Captive is inarguably the best flip-screen cRPG ever made; better even than Chaos Strikes Back of 1989.

 In undertaking the role of Trill the object of Captive is to escape captivity on an spaceship by destroying generators that are found in bases on various planets.
 To achieve this goal while in captivity, Trill remotely controls the actions of four droids via an attaché briefcase computer.

-Navigation of space is conducted via the "Swan" starship that moves about on a zoomable and truckable wireframe or vector "Holomap" rendered in real-time.
-First, the player clicks on a destination (a planet or a moon) to set a flight path for the Swan, which then makes its way there.
+Navigation of space is conducted via the "Swan" starship that moves about on a zoomable and truckable wireframe or vector map rendered in real-time.
+First, the player clicks on a destination (a planet or a moon) to set a flight path for the Swan.
 Upon arrival the Swan begins to orbit the planet/moon.
-Next, the player clicks on the base on the surface of the planet/moon and clicks "Land" to have the Swan launch a droid-occupied lander, which touches down at the base.
+Next, the player clicks on the base on the surface of the planet/moon and clicks "Land" to have the Swan launch a droid-occupied lander, which touches down in the vicinity of the base.

-Once on the surface the droids explore and battle primarily in dungeons beneath the surface, sealed by airlocks with entrance codes.
-Within such mazes the droids solve puzzles, negotiate elemental hazards and battle hordes of monsters as they pursue their primary objective, which is to destroy generators with explosives.
-Once the droids have primed the generators for detonation, destruction of the base is imminent and the droids must reach minimum safe distance or be taken out by the explosion; that is, the droids must escape the base interior and return to the lander, outside.
+Once they have touched down the droids explore and battle primarily in dungeons beneath the surface, sealed by airlocks with entrance codes.
+Within such fortress-mazes the droids solve puzzles, negotiate elemental hazards and battle hordes of monsters as they pursue their primary objective, which is to procure a probe and destroy generators with explosives.
+Once the droids have procured a probe and primed the generators for detonation, destruction of the base is imminent and the droids must reach minimum safe distance or be taken out by the explosion; that is, the droids must escape the base interior and return to the lander, outside.

 Naturally, the droids blast off from the surface and dock with the Swan that awaits them in orbit.
-A probe can then be launched in order to locate the next base to raid and destroy.
+The probe is then launched in order to locate the next base to raid and destroy.
 The ultimate goal is to gain access to the space station.

 Captive consists of thousands of missions and tens of thousands of bases to explore.
 In addition, there are 40 different enemies to encounter, 14 items to find and purchase, 23 weapons in seven tiers and ten armor types in nine tiers.
 Weapons include fists, melee weapons, firearms and explosives.
-Armor confers damage reduction, but inflicts power-drain when worn.
+Armor confers damage reduction and hit points, but inflicts power-drain when worn.

 The quartet of droids are each constituted by three stats and nine skills.
 Droid starting stats are assigned when the droid chip is placed into the head socket and the droid is given a name, which the player types in.
 The stats are based on the characters in the droid's name.
 The maximum starting stats are scores of 15.

 By fighting battles droids gain experience points (XP) which are spent on skills such as Brawling and Robotics.
 Skills are progressively unlocked.
 For example, a score of 9 in Brawling unlocks Swords and a score of 9 in Swords unlocks Handguns.
 The higher the skill level, the more XP is required to increase the skill to the next level.
 Arms and armor have skill level requirements.
-For example, in order to wield or dual-wield the Super Battle Glove/s the droid must have a Brawling score equal to or greater than 24.
+For example, in order to wield or dual-wield the Super Battle Glove/s the droid must have a Brawling score of 24.

-Droids can be repaired by merchants and their energy can be recharged at power-sockets mounted on walls.
-As well, droid components can be upgraded.
-Moreover, droids can gain abilities via attachables such as dev-scapes and optics devices, which show up on video display units (VDUs).
+Droid arms and armor can be repaired by merchants and their energy can be recharged at power-sockets mounted on walls.
+As well, droid components can be upgraded and droids can gain abilities via attachables such as dev-scapes and optics devices, which show up on video display units (VDUs) that can be toggled on and off.
 Devices confer anti-grav, maps, routes, radar and various readouts.

 Here you can see the VDUs along the top and the drawspace and cluster of icons beneath them: